 This Policy shall operate prospectively and all the agreements which have been entered before the effective date of this Policy and are in accordance with the then prevailing laws shall be valid and effective.

-This Policy will be communicated to all Directors, KMPs, functional heads and other concerned executives of the Company.
+This Policy will be communicated to all Directors, KMPs, functional heads and other Designated Employees of the Company.

 Pursuant to Section 134(3)(h) of the Companies Act, 2013, particulars of contracts or arrangements with related parties referred to in Section 188 of the Companies Act, 2013 shall be disclosed in the Director’s Report in the prescribed format.

-The Company shall disclose the Policy on dealing with Related Party Transactions (RPTs) on its website and a web link thereto shall be provided in the Annual Report of the Company.
+The Company shall disclose the Policy on dealing with Related Party Transactions (RPTs) on its website.

 Any matter not provided for in this Policy shall be handled in accordance with applicable laws, and the Company’s Articles of Association.